Marie de Bourbon, Princess of Achaea: Reign

 Marie benefited by the brief campaign as Robert transferred to her lands in Corfu, Kefalonia and the fiefdom of Kalamata (part of the Principality of Achaea).
 She would proceed to purchase the rights to the Baronies of Vostitsa and Nivelet by 1359.

 On 10 September 1364, Robert of Taranto died.
 His marriage with Marie had been childless and his legal heir was his younger brother Philip II of Taranto.
 However Marie contested the succession.
 By 1364, Marie owned sixteen castles in Achaia and thus controlled a considerable section of the Principality.
 She kept the title of Princess of Achaia and put forth her son Hugh as her own candidate for the throne of the principality.
 Hugh was still unable to claim the throne of Cyprus but his uncle Peter I named him Prince of Galilee in 1365.
 In 1366, Hugh invaded the Peloponnese at the head of 12,000 mercenaries, initiating a war of succession for Achaia.

-On 17 January 1369, Peter I of Cyprus was assassinated by three of his own knights, in his own bed at the Palace of La Cava, Nicosia.
+On 17 January 1369, Peter I of Cyprus was assassinated by three of his own knights, in his bed at the Palace of La Cava, Nicosia.
 He was succeeded by his son Peter II of Cyprus.
-However Hugh saw another opportunity to claim the throne of Cyprus and left the Peloponnese to travel to Nicosia, effectively abandoning his campaign.
+Hugh saw another opportunity to claim the throne of Cyprus and left the Peloponnese to travel to Nicosia, effectively abandoning his campaign.
 Marie continued the civil war until 1370.

 Unable to secure victory, Marie sold her rights to Philip II, Prince of Taranto for 6,000 gold pieces.
 Her fiefdoms of Vostitsa and Nivelets were sold to Nerio I Acciaioli, later Duke of Athens.
 She only retained her fiefdom of Kalamata.

 Hugh of Lusignan married Marie de Morphou, a daughter of Jean de Morphou, Count of Roucha, but seems to have died childless.
 He predeceased his mother c.
 1385.
-The last will and testament of Marie names her nephew Louis II, Duke of Bourbon as her sole heir.
+The last will and testament of Marie named her nephew Louis II, Duke of Bourbon as her sole heir.